kristianmandrup/roles_generic/README.markdown

 The library comes with the following role models built-in:

+Inline roles (in User model):
 * admin_flag (Boolean flag - 'admin' or not)
 * role_string (String)
 * roles_string (Comma separated String - note: no role name must have a comma in its name!)
 * role_strings (Set of Strings)
 * roles_mask (Integer mask)

+Using separate Role model:
 * one_role (relation to a Role model instance)
 * many_roles(Set of Role relationships)

 Note: The following examples use RSpec to demonstrate usage scenarios.

-Examples of configuring for the other strategies can be found in the wiki pages.
+Examples of configuring for the other strategies can be found on the wiki pages.

 ## Example : admin_flag